jarrahffe/codeforces/README.md

-# codeforces-800
+# codeforces
-all of my codeforces solutions for elo 800
+all of my codeforces solutions for each elo bracket